Saurabh-Suchak/Analysis-of-Algorithm/Programming_Assignment/string_edit/readme.md

 ### Testcase 1 :
 ```
+An application of string editing for spell correction:

 word1= "doingthisdp"
 word2= "dwingthedp"

 Output - the minimum edits required are 3

+Here 3 edits are required to make the spelling correct and match the two words
+- Edit 1 : replace 'w' with 'o' in the second string
+- Edit 2 : replace 'e' with 'i'
+- Edit 3 : insert 's' in the second string to match oth strings
 ```

 ### Testcase 2 :